dawidbudzynski/restaurant_finder_python_django/README.md

 To run this project:
 1. Rename settings.ini.example to settings.ini and fill required fields.

-2. install required libraries using pip:
+2. Install required libraries using pip:

 ```
 $ pip install -r requirements.txt